Different Sex Drives in Marriage for most couples, reminds me of this joke:

 Would you like help to negotiate your sexual desire differences?

 We would be delighted to help you bring back your passion, and joy in your sexual relationship.
+Different sex drives in marriage shouldn't be a killer for either joyful sex or marital happiness.

 Call 844 - 9 - COUPLE extension 2 and ask to set up an appointment.